GlaserSe/DNAm-qc-scores/README.md

 # DNAm-qc-scores

-Here we present three new quality scores (QC-Scores) for evaluating the quality of DNA methylation raw data from Illumina-based arrays.
+Here we present three new quality control scores (QC-Scores) for evaluating the quality of DNA methylation raw data from Illumina-based arrays.
 We suggest following cut-offs for the QC-Scores, which are based on experience.

 | QC-Score |     Cut-off          | Interpretation |